 You can apply this technique to foods like tofu and cheese (and of course, pickles are brined), but it most often plays a key role in prepping meat, from chicken to pork chops to turkey.

 What’s the point of brining?

-Rather than boil up a brine solution and submerge the turkey, you simply rub a healthy dose of kosher salt (and other seasonings if you like) all over the bird, then let it sit for a day or two.
+Rather than submerge the turkey in a brine solution, simply rub a healthy dose of kosher salt (and other seasonings if you like) all over the bird, then let it sit in the fridge for a day or two.